-The Environment and Community Team is responsible for responding to website enquiries/email enquiries.
-An email response is sent within 2 business days acknowledging the enquiry and outlining what response has been initiated.
+The Environment and Community Team is responsible for responding to all website enquiries/email enquiries.
+More complex enquiries should be forwarded to the relevant project team member.
+An email response should be sent as soon as possible acknowledging the enquiry and outlining what response has been initiated.

-Details to be recorded include names, contact details, the nature of enquiry, the response provided, and the date of the response provided.
-The details of the contact will be entered into a database (e.g. Consultation Manager).
-This information is used for ongoing reference with any further contact with the stakeholder and to keep track of issues being raised by the community.
+Details to be recorded shall include names, contact details, the nature of enquiry, the response provided, and the date of the response provided.
+All website/email enquiries are to receive acknowledgement within 48 hours of receipt.
+The details of the contact will be entered into Consultation Manager.
+This information will be used for ongoing reference with any further contact with the stakeholder and to keep track of issues being raised by the community.